 Both Sue and Mark are nature lovers and outdoor enthusiasts.

 Sue is a writer and also the creator and author of this blog.
 Generally speaking, she is a creative soul who dabbles in jewelry making, music making, and merriment making.
 She loves DIY projects, especially if it relates to restoring and/or re-purposing something.

-Recently, after 5 years of blogging on this and her other blogs, Sue has become a published writer/author–initially by accident, and the next time by sheer effort.
-She wrote a nonfiction article for the June 2015 issue of the national magazine, Parachutist, and one of her true short stories is now in the 2016 edition of Chicken Soup for the Soul: Angels and Miracles.
+Recently, after 6 years of blogging on this and her other blogs, Sue has become a published writer/author–initially by accident, and thereafter by sheer effort.